Nikkor AF-S 70-300mm f/4.5-5.6 G IF-ED VR - Review / Lab Test Report - Analysis

 Despite its fairly ambitious 4.3x zoom ratio the lens exhibits only slight

-barrel distortions at 70mm and slight pincushion distortions towards
+barrel distortion at 70mm and slight pincushion distortion towards

 the long end of the zoom range.